-In honour of our nation’s favourite books, we have put together the ultimate guide to Britain’s literary landmarks.
+In honour of World Book Night we have put together the ultimate guide to Britain’s literary landmarks.

-Pack a paperback, hit the road and immerse yourself in the best of British literature.
+Pack your paperback, hit the road and immerse yourself in the best of British literature.

 Chesil Beach, Dorset

 Ian McEwan has a real gift for making us feel the most profound misery through his tragic characters and their depressing lives.
-If you’re into that sort of thing, you absolutely have to visit Chesil Beach in Dorset – the eponymous location for his 2007 Booker-shortlisted book.
+If you’re into that sort of thing, you absolutely have to visit Chesil Beach in Dorset – the eponymous location for his 2007 Booker-shortlisted novel On Chesil Beach.

 The beach is stunningly beautiful in its own right, but after you have read the book you will curse McEwan for ruining your seaside holiday.